Battle of Los Angeles (2022)

+Production

 Background

 PWG postponed its planned event KOBE scheduled for March 29, 2020 due to the outbreak of the COVID-19 pandemic in the United States.
 On June 11, 2021, PWG announced via Twitter that it would resume holding events with Mystery Vortex 7 on August 1, the last event held being The Makings of a Varsity Athlete on December 20, 2019.
 On November 29, PWG announced that Battle of Los Angeles tournament would return in 2022 for the first time since 2019 and would be taking place on January 29 and January 30, 2022.

+Original line-up

 The following participants would be announced for the tournament: Jonah Rock, Alex Shelley, Kevin Blackwood, Lio Rush, Black Taurus, Daniel Garcia, Jack Cartwheel, 2019 winner and PWG World Champion Bandido, Lee Moriarty, 2006 winner Davey Richards, Aramis, Jonathan Gresham, JD Drake, Rey Horus, the fictitious "Phillip Five Skulls" and Buddy Matthews.

+Replacement

 On January 11, 2022, PWG announced that the non-existent Skulls had retired and he was replaced by ″Speedball″ Mike Bailey.
 On January 28, Gresham withdrew from the tournament due to testing positive for COVID-19.
 Gresham's scheduled opponent Richards also withdrew from the tournament and both men would be replaced by Wheeler Yuta and Blake Christian, who would compete against each other.